tonguyengit/tonguyengit/README.md

 - 👋 I’m @tonguyengit
-- 👀 interested in Blockchain Tech
+- 👀 interested in Blockchain Technology
-- 🌱 currently learning Smart Contract & DApps
+- 🌱 working on Smart Contract & DApps projects

 <!---
 tonguyengit/tonguyengit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.